reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 # Multiple Sclerosis MRI Classification

 ## Project Overview
-This repository contains the implementation of a Vision Transformer (ViT) model designed to predict Multiple Sclerosis (MS) from Magnetic Resonance Imaging (MRI) scans.
+This repository contains the implementation of a Vision Transformer (ViT) model finetuned and designed to predict Multiple Sclerosis (MS) from Magnetic Resonance Imaging (MRI) scans.
 The goal is to classify images into one of four categories: Control-Axial, Control-Sagittal, MS-Axial, and MS-Sagittal.

 By implementing the Vision Transformer (ViT) model for MRI scans and Multiple Sclerosis detection, we showcase the model's effectiveness in medical imaging applications.